Women in Cages: Plot

 Finally realizing her boyfriend is not helping her, Jeff hopes to escape through the jungle.
 She then learns that local poachers are paid to track and kill escapees, who inevitably become lost in the wilds surrounding the prison.

 When Theresa falls out of favor with Alabama and loses her privileged position in the cell block, escape becomes an attractive option to her.
 Theresa reveals that she knows the jungle well and can obtain outside help.
-Despite the fact that two of her three cellmates had previously agreed to covert plots against Jeff, all three of them accompany her on the escape.
+Despite the fact that one of her three cellmates had previously agreed to a covert plot again Jeff, all three of them accompany her on the escape.

 DVD releases

 Women in Cages has been issued numerous times on DVD since the original release and prior VHS issues due to continued interest in Roger Corman productions.
 Most recently it was released by Shout!
 Factory as part of Roger Corman's Cult Classics on June 21, 2011.